 Back to frantically crocheting….and trying to keep calm. 🤐

 There are 11 or 12 boats tied to the LTS barges tonight.
-One person volunteered to get up early, call the LaGrange Lock, and coordinate with everyone by VHF radio at 6AM tomorrow to get our flotilla through the lock tomorrow morning on our way to Grafton, Illinois.
+An unofficial flotilla admiral volunteered to get up early, call the LaGrange Lock, and coordinate with everyone by VHF radio at 6AM tomorrow to get our flotilla through the lock tomorrow morning on our way to Grafton, Illinois.

 A long, warm, stormy, but good day!